MashiMaroLjc/ML-and-DM-in-action/README.md

 ###BetaMeow

-I create BetaMeow,which will play **gobang game** with you, after I know about the match between AlphaGo and Lee se-dol.It is different from the traditional gobang game AI.It make a decision by decision tree instead of search algorithms what the traditional gobang game AI did.
+I create BetaMeow,which can play **gobang game** with you after learning about the interesting match between AlphaGo and Lee se-dol.
+Comparing with the previous version,the current version has a great difference from the traditional gobang game AI.
+It makes a decision by Decision tree instead of search algorithms that the traditional gobang game AI did.

-BetaMeow can keep studying only you provide data.Of couse,it's not prefect，but I will update it when I have idea to improve it.
+BetaMeow can keep studying only if you provide data.
+Of course, thought it's not so perfect, I will do my best to update it.

 ####How To Begin